District of Columbia Public Schools

-The District of Columbia Public Schools (DCPS) is the local public school system for Washington, D.C.
-It is distinct from the District of Columbia Public Charter Schools (DCPCS), which governs public charter schools in the city.
+The District of Columbia Public Schools (DCPS) is the local public school system for the District of Columbia, in the United States.
+It is distinct from the District of Columbia Public Charter Schools (DCPCS), which governs public charter schools in the district.

 Student body

 Enrollment

 DCPS schools offer education from pre-kindergarten to 12th grade, as well as education for adults.
-During the 2023–2024 school year, there were 50,839 students enrolled in DCPS and 4,564.64 FTE teachers, with a student–teacher ratio of 11.14.
+During the 2023–2024 school year, there were 50,839 students enrolled in DCPS, and 4,564.64 FTE teachers, with a student–teacher ratio of 11.14.

 Enrollment in D.C. public schools previously reached a peak of 150,000 students in the 1960s before declining over the following decades.
-In 1996, the first public charter schools opened in the city, drawing more students away from DCPS schools.
-During the COVID-19 pandemic, public school enrollment decreased in the city as many families chose homeschooling or enrolled their children in private schools.
+In 1996, the first public charter schools opened in the district, drawing more students away from DCPS schools.
+During the COVID-19 pandemic, public school enrollment decreased in the district as many families chose homeschooling or enrolled their children in private schools.

 Demographics

 The racial and ethnic breakdown of students enrolled in the 2023–2024 school year was 55% Black, 22% Hispanic, 18% White, and 5% other races.
 DCPS schools have seen a steady increase in White and Hispanic students since the 2013–2014 school year, due to more White students enrolling in pre-kindergarten and elementary schools, and more Hispanic students enrolling in middle and high schools.
 By contrast, in 2000, the racial and ethnic breakdown of public school students was 84% Black, 9% Hispanic, 5% White, and 2% other races.

 As of the 2023–2024 school year, 16% of students were enrolled in special education, 16% were English-language learners, and 46% were deemed "at risk of academic failure".